toblum/McLighting/README.md

 [![Demo video Apple Homekit integration](https://j.gifs.com/gJP2o6.gif)](https://youtu.be/4JnGXZaPnrw)

 ___
+Update 13.05.2018:
+I've worked on a new web UI for the last weeks.
+It's now available as an early preview.
+There is a [video](https://youtu.be/lryDPMA2qpY) that shows the new features.
+[Try it out](https://github.com/toblum/McLightingUI) if you want and leave some feedback.

 Update 07.04.2018:
 And even more changes to McLighting!
 Most of them were contributed by user @debsahu.
 Thank you!
 - Update arduino-esp8266 to latest, at least version 2.4.1